riniculous/WeatherApp/README.md

 - Fetches **current weather information** from [OpenWeatherMap](https://openweathermap.org/).
 - Uses **Geocoder gem** to convert city and state into geographic coordinates.
+- Uses **ZipCodes gem** to search by US Zip codes, Because 5 digit Zip codes are not Globally unique.
-- Caches weather data for **30 minutes** per city and state to optimize API usage.
+- Caches weather data for **30 minutes** per BY ZipCode to optimize API usage.
 - Displays weather details such as temperature, humidity, wind speed, and more.
+- Encrypts API in repo for security
+- Weather fetching is encapsulated in a Databaseless Model to keep Controller DRY
+- Model and Requests are tested using Rspec

 ---